 The GUI was the slowest and most gradual of the innovations to come to PARC.
 When the Alto was designed, Engelbart and English’s mouse was included.
 However, it was pictured as being used only for the specialized function for which they had originally designed it: positioning the cursor within a text document, a natural convenience for the centerpiece of the office of the future.
 But then Alan Kay and his small team, known as the “lunatic fringe” even amongst the others at PARC, got their hands on some Altos and started to play.
 Unlike the hardcore programmers and engineers elsewhere at PARC, Kay’s team had not been selected on the basis of credentials or hacking talent.
 Kay rather looked for people “with special stars in their eyes,” dreamers and grand conceptual thinkers like him.
 Any technical skills they might lack, he reasoned, they could learn, or rely on other PARC hackers to provide; one of his brightest stars was Diana Merry, a former secretary for a PARC manager who just got what Kay was on about and took to coming to his meetings.
 Provided the Alto, the closest they could come to Kay’s cherished Dynabook, they went to work to make the technology sing.
 They developed a programming language called Smalltalk that was not only the first rigorously object-oriented language in history, the forerunner to C++, Java, and many others, but also simple enough for a grade-school kid to use.
 With Smalltalk they wrote a twelve-voice music synthesizer and composer (“Twang”), sketching and drawing programs galore, and of course the inevitable games (a networked, multiplayer version of the old standard Star Trek was a particular hit).
 Throughout, they re-purposed the mouse in unexpected new ways.

-In February of 1975 Kay called together much of PARC, saying he had “a few thing to show them.”
-What they saw was nothing less than the future of the user interface: discrete, draggable, overlapping windows; mouse-driven navigation; pop-up menus.
+In February of 1975 Kay called together much of PARC, saying he had “a few things to show them.”
+What they saw was a rough draft of the graphical user interface that we all know today: discrete, overlapping windows; mouse-driven navigation; pop-up menus.
 In a very real way it was the fruition of everything they had been working on for almost five years, and everything Taylor and Kay had been dreaming of for many more.
 At last, at least in this privileged research institution, the technology was catching up to their dreams.
 Now, not quite two years after the Alto itself had been finished, they knew what it needed to be.
-Kay and the others at PARC would spend several more years refining the vision into a workable, practical interface for everyday users, but the blueprint for the future was in place already in 1975.
+Kay and the others at PARC would spend several more years refining the vision, but the blueprint for the future was in place already in 1975.

 Xerox ultimately received little of the benefit they might have from all this visionary technology.
 A rather hidebound, intensely bureaucratic management structure never really understood the work that was going on at PARC, whose personnel they thought of as vaguely dangerous, undisciplined and semi-disreputable.
 Unsurprisingly, they capitalized most effectively on the PARC invention closest to the copier technology they already understood: the laser printer.
 Even here they lost years to confusion and bureaucratic infighting, allowing IBM to beat them to the market with the world’s first commercial laser printer.
 However, Starkweather’s work finally resulted in the smaller, more refined Xerox 9700 of 1977, which remained for many years a major moneymaker.
 Indeed, all of the expense of PARC was likely financially justified by the 9700 alone.